tiberiusbrown/abc/docs/system.md

 | **x1** | The x-coordinate of the end of the line. |
 | **y1** | The y-coordinate of the end of the line. |
 | **color** | The color (`BLACK` or `WHITE`) of the line. |

 ## `$draw_pixel`

 ```c
 void $draw_pixel(i16 x, i16 y, u8 color);
 ```

-Draws a single pixel of a given color to the display buffer.
+Draw a single pixel of a given color to the display buffer.
 This function does nothing in grayscale modes.

 | Parameter | Description |
 | :-- | :-- |
 | **x** | The x-coordinate of the pixel. |
 | **y** | The y-coorindate of the pixel.The color (`BLACK` or `WHITE`) of the pixel. |

 ## `$draw_rect`

 ```c
 void $draw_rect(i16 x, i16 y, u8 w, u8 h, u8 color);
 ```

-Draws a single pixel thick outline of a rectangle to the display buffer.
+Draw a single pixel thick outline of a rectangle to the display buffer.

 | Parameter | Description |
 | :-- | :-- |